Investing in Space Stocks and Companies

 Investing in Satellite Companies

 As much as 75% of the NewSpace industry is dominated by the satellite sector, which includes everything from manufacturing spacecraft to providing communications services.
-There are dozens of startups building and launching satellites, including many with plans to launch fleets of small satellites into space for broadband communication or to support the Internet of Things.
+There are dozens of startups building and launching satellites, including many with plans to launch fleets of small satellites into space for broadband communication, defense, or to support the Internet of Things.
 Many companies are working on making satellites smarter by equipping them with AI at the edge.
 Some are attempting truly audacious feats, such as beaming solar energy from satellites to Earth as a novel source of energy.
 Others are developing innovative propulsion systems for satellites, like Finnish startup Aurora Propulsion Technologies which plans to use water to propel satellites.
-And a whole slew of companies are working on storing energy in space and servicing satellites in operation.
+And a whole slew of companies are working on storing energy in space, servicing satellites in operation, and even last-mile delivery.
+One publicly traded company, Mynaric, is developing laser communication for satellites.
+Avoid stocks that are exceptionally small, like Sidus Space.

 Many of the satellite stocks for investors are older, legacy companies, such as Intelsat, which launched the world’s first communication satellite back in 1965.
 The Luxembourg company filed for bankruptcy in May 2020, so probably not a wise investment at this time.
 Another old-school telecommunications company, Orbcomm, is trying to pivot into industrial IoT.
 One dark horse could be Iridium, a company that has experienced its own financial hardships but looks to capitalize on a global air traffic control system that uses its Iridium satellite network.
 Generally speaking, we find the business model for satellite operators to be too risky, something we talked about in our piece on 5 Billion-Dollar Satellite Operator Stocks.
 We’re also seeing a number of companies go public using SPACs, something we talked about in a piece titled “Spire Global Stock Offers NanoSatellite Pure Play.”
 Unfortunately, stock manipulators are now turning from meme stocks to SPACs stocks like Spire Global.